jakubstastka/jakubstastka/README.md

 - 👋 Hello, my name is Jakub Stastka
 - 👀 I’m a full stack web developer, experienced using Python+Django, JavaScript, TypeScript, React, Next.js and more
 - 💻 Some more tech I can work with: Postgres, nginx, Docker, Tailwind, Bootstrap and such
-- ☁️ I have experience with cloud and serverless (mainly AWS, DigitalOcean)
+- ☁️ I have experience with cloud and serverless (mainly AWS, DigitalOcean, Vercel)
 - 📫 You can reach me on jakub@stastka.org, my personal website is https://stastka.org
 - 🤖 I created E-Gon, a robo-journalist, writing about the Covid-19 situation in the Czech Republic on https://elektronickynovinar.cz
 - ☕ I'm a coffee enthusiast, currently blogging about coffee in Czech on https://pijukafe.cz